LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Types
 *****

-Types are the fundamental data abstraction concept in Lasso 9.
-Lasso is an object-oriented language, so every piece of data is an object and every object is of a particular type.
-A :dfn:`type` is a particular layout of data combined with a particular set of methods.
+Types are the fundamental data abstraction concept in Lasso.
+Since Lasso is an object-oriented language, every piece of data is an object and every object is of a particular type.
+A :dfn:`type` is a predefined layout of data combined with a particular set of methods.
 Types provide a means for encapsulating data with the collection of methods designed to modify :dfn:`objects` representing that data in predetermined ways.

 Defining Types